-Netravati Peak is a peak in the Chikmagalur District.
+- Netravati Peak is a peak in the Chikmagalur District.
 As you know, the entire Western Ghat range spread over various parts of South India is a UNESCO World Heritage Site due to its biodiversity and this area is a part of that too.
-It is not far from Kundremukh, a much more famous trek.
-However, this is a different route which is comparatively lesser-known.
+It is not far from Kundremukha, a much more famous trek.
+However, this is a different route which is comparatively lesser known.

 The Netravati River emerges from this range however, you don’t really come across that river during this trek.
 I think the river emerges from the other side.

 The starting point is a small village called Samse, located amidst tea plantations.
 While this is located in Chikmagalur district, you don’t really have to pass through the town of Chikmagalur (which is a popular hill station).
-The route from Bangalore generally passes through Hasan, Belur (known for the archaeological sites of Halebidu & Belur), Kalasa, and finally to Samse.
+The route from Bangalore generally passes through Hassan, Belur (known for the archaeological sites of Halebidu & Belur), Kalasa, and finally to Samse.
 From here reach a Place called GaDi 3 Km. ( Border in the local dialect of Kannada Language )

 How to reach Samse?

-Also, in case you need to know, the nearest major train station is Hasan and from here you can find local buses to Kalasa and then reach Gadi ( The border ) en route Samse.
+Also, in case you need to know, the nearest major train station is Hassan and from here you can find local buses to Kalasa and then reach Gadi ( The border ) en route Samse.

 Accommodation for Nethravathi Peak?

 Samse is the base for this trek as mentioned and we stayed in a nice but nameless homestay that was fixed by Summiters Adventures.
 They have their own homestays on a hilltop and midway or in-dome tent stay.
 They are decent to spend a night with basic amenities with awesome Malenadu cuisine.
 However, I have seen small lodges in Kalasa town but will be a bit far and if you are going yourself, that can be the base for you.

 How long is the Nethravathi Trek?

-As per my estimates, from the homestay in Samse, we trekked for around 7-8 KMs till the peak and it took around 3.5 Hrs.
+As per my estimates, from the homestay in Samse, we trekked for around 7 KMs till the peak one way and it took around 3 Hrs.
 The return took around 2.5 Hrs.